 Preamp (Phonostage): Commonly referred to as a ‘Phono Preamp’, to somebody who is just learning about turntables or audio equipment in general, the concept of a preamp might be a little confusing.
 No worries, we’re here to help.
 Inherently turntables produce PHONO output signals.
 These output signals need to be converted to LINE LEVEL signals, or what is commonly referred to as an AUX signal, in order to work with electrical audio systems such as headphones or speakers.
 And this is what a pre-amp does: it converts phono signals to line levels signals.
 Some turntables have pre-amps built in, while others do not.
 Pre-amps vary greatly in cost and quality.

-What You Need With Your Turntable Purchase
+What You Need After Buying Your Record Player

 Its true that just buying a good turntable is not all you need to get those records spinning.
 You’re going to need a few things first.
 If your turntable comes with a pre-amp, like most new products do, you will only need an amp or receiver to plug it into, which would then go directly into your speakers.
 If your turntable does not have a built in phono pre-amp, you will need to get one seperately.